patternfly/patternfly-org/README.md

 # patternfly-org

-The PatternFly Org is the source for the official documentation for PatternFly 3 and PatternFly 4.
+The PatternFly Org is the source for the official documentation for PatternFly.

 ## Development